TalalNaveed/HarvestShare-Website/README.md

 ## 🌟 About

 HarvestShare is a community-driven platform designed to reduce food waste and combat hunger by creating a bridge between food donors and those in need.
-The platform facilitates the donation and distribution of surplus food, making it easy for individuals and organizations to contribute to a more sustainable and equitable food system.

-**Mission**: "Where Abundance Meets Need" - Connecting food donors with charities and individuals facing hunger.

 ## ✨ Features